 - POLM063 - Qualitative Methods in Social Research

 - POLM140 - Qualitative Methods in Social Research

 - POLM154 - European Union Politics and Policy

 I find teaching to be a rewarding experience and an important part of our mission as academics.
 In Exeter I am teaching a brand new BA module policy implementation (POL3089), the postgraduate modules on qualitative methods (POLM063/POLM140) and on European Union Policy and Politics (POLM154).
 In addition I teach the MPA module on New Public Management (POLM007M/ 209).
 I am also the programme convenor for the MRes in Politics.In the past I have taught or co-taught a variety of BA and MA seminars about empirical research methods, policy implementation and regulation.
 A large part of my teaching is extracurricular methodological training about case-oriented and set-theoretic methodology.
-I teach or have taught at various international methods and summer schools, amongst others the ECPR Winter School in Methods and Techniques, the Institute for Qualitative and Multi-Method Research (IQMR), and the Padova-Venezia Summer School of the International Public Policy Association (IPPA).
+I teach or have taught at various international methods and summer schools, amongst others the ECPR Winter School in Methods and Techniques, the Institute for Qualitative and Multi-Method Research (IQMR), and the Padova-Venezia Summer School of the International Public Policy Association (IPPA) as well as the IPPA winter school in Aussois.
 I am especially excited to be introducing two 1-week Summer Methods Training Courses for researchers and practitioners on the University of Exeter's scenic Cornwall campus, on Comparative Case Study Design and Qualitative Comparative Analysis (QCA).
 I like the challenge of helping other researchers in developing appropriate research designs for assessing their research questions, and it keeps being a highly instructive experience, too.